For more information about the feature, see External authentication and authorization.

 • Complete control of where data is stored

-• Fast read/write speed as the database is local to the management server
+• Fast read/write speed as the instance is local to the management server

 • Updatable via Gloo Platform Helm chart